plk456/heart-stroke-prediction/README.md

 NOTE:

-This project was created just for educational proposes.
 Web Scraping is allowed and Web Scraping is not allowed for some websites.
 You can see whether the WEBSITE allows webscraping or not by checking the website's "robots.txt" file   "https://example.com/robots.txt".